 What date will my Social Security arrive?

-Social security checks are mailed or deposited on the second, third or fourth Wednesday of each month, depending on your day of birth, according to the schedule below.
+Social security checks are deposited on the second, third, or fourth Wednesday of each month, depending on your day of birth, according to the schedule below.

 If you were born on the: